carlos-granados/CgKintBundle/README.md

 {{kint(var1,var2,...)}}
 ```

-This will dump on screen the value of these Twig variables.
-They will be shown in a pretty format, with a collapsable hierarchical view.
+This will dump on screen the values of these Twig variables.
+They will be shown in a beautiful format, with a collapsable hierarchical view.
 Click on any variable name to open or collapse one level or click the `+`  and `-` signs to open or collapse all levels.

-If you don´t include any variable, like this:
+If you don´t include any variable names in your kint() call, like this:

 ```
 {{kint()}}
 ```

-then the whole Twig Context with all its variables will be shown.
+then the whole Twig Context with all its variables will be dumped.

-Kint will only show this output id debug is true (usally this is the case for the dev environment, while it is false in the prod environment)
+Kint will only show this output if debug is true (usally this is the case for the dev environment, while it is false in the prod environment)

 Configuration
 =============

-In your `app/config/config.yml` file include
+In your `app/config/config.yml` file you can include

 ```yml
 cg_kint: